tamirmayb/seekbe/README.md

 # Seekret - BE - Traffic Analyzer
 ### Author: Tamir Mayblat

-This is the traffic analyzer web for the BE-Challenge, developed using Java.
+This is the traffic analyzer web for the BE-Challenge, developed using Java as a spring boot application.

 ### Prerequisite
 * Java and tomcat